-- Horse chestnut supplements in a recommended dose of 300 mg twice a day.
+- Horse chestnut supplements are recommended in a dose of 300 mg twice a day.

 Apple cider vinegar

 The number of uses for apple cider vinegar seems almost hard to believe.
 Even so, it has a well-deserved place among the natural remedies for varicose veins.
-ACV improves circulation and blood flow thus the swelling and the heaviness of varicose veins will be reduced to great extent.
+ACV improves circulation and blood flow, thus the swelling and heaviness of varicose veins will be reduced to a great extent.

 Here’s how to use it inside and out:

-- Every night before going to bed and every morning (for a few months) apply apple cider vinegar on the affected area and gently massage it (using upward strokes)
+- Every night before going to bed and every morning (for a few months), apply apple cider vinegar to the affected area and gently massage it (using upward strokes)